 - To be notified concurrently, and in writing, of the outcome/resolution of the complaint, of any sanctions imposed, and the basis for the determination, and the right of appeal (when applicable).

 The District reserves the right to take whatever measures it deems necessary in response to an allegation of sexual misconduct in order to protect students' rights and personal safety.

 Such measures include, but are not limited to

 - Interim suspension from campus pending a hearing

 - Reporting the matter to the local police

 Not all forms of sexual misconduct will be deemed to be equally serious offenses, and the District reserves the right to impose different sanctions, ranging from verbal warning to expulsion, depending on the severity of the offense.
 The District will consider the concerns and rights of both the complainant and the person accused of sexual misconduct.

 WHO DO I CONTACT?

-Dean of Student Conduct & Deputy Title IX Coordinator (Santa Rosa)
+Dean, Disabled Students Programs and Services & Deputy Title IX Coordinator (Santa Rosa)

 Dean of Student Services & Deputy Title IX Coordinator (Petaluma)